grommunio/gromox/doc/install.rst

 	./http

-To test updates to data files such as ``folder_names.txt``, the modifications will either have to be copied to corresponding path in ``/usr/share/gromox``; else, you can set up and run the daemon with an alternate config, e.g.:
+To test updates to data files such as ``folder_names.txt``, the modifications will either have to be copied to the corresponding path in ``/usr/share/gromox``; else, you can set up and run the daemon with an alternate config, e.g.: